thunderbird/thunderbird-android/docs/engineering/rfcs/0007-global-database.md

 4. Rebuild derived data, then validate the imported database, queued operations, attachments, and representative search queries.
 5. Set the durable cutover state and switch repository bindings to the global implementation.
-6. Remove legacy database and attachment artifacts.
+6. Remove all legacy database and attachment artifacts, including data left behind by previously deleted accounts.

 Before cutover, legacy storage remains authoritative.
 After cutover, global storage remains authoritative.
 There are no dual reads, dual writes, or fallback to legacy storage.

-Cutover removes legacy mail data.
-The legacy storage implementation stays in the codebase, unbound and unused, and a later release removes it.

-Failures before cutover leave legacy storage available and report an actionable error locally.
+Failures before cutover leave legacy storage authoritative and report an actionable error locally.
+The user can retry the migration without losing access to the legacy data.
 An attachment that fails to copy or validate is recorded in the migration result and fails the migration.
 Insufficient free space is the expected cause.

-A cleanup failure after cutover does not restore legacy storage.
+After successful cutover, cleanup removes all legacy mail data, including artifacts left behind by previously deleted accounts.
+A cleanup failure does not block normal use of the global store or make legacy storage authoritative again.
+The technical design defines cleanup state, retries, and user feedback.
+The legacy storage implementation stays in the codebase, unbound and unused, until a later release removes it.

 ### Migration gate and reporting